erciomunoz/academic-kickstart-1/content/authors/admin/_index.md

 Hi, thank you for visiting my website!

-I am an economist currently working at the Poverty and Equity Global Practice of the World Bank.
-In my current role, I mostly work on fiscal incidence analysis and the implementation of a macro-micro modeling framework to analyze the distributional/poverty implications of climate change and related policies.
-I have more than seven years of work experience and have previously worked at the Central Bank of Chile and the Inter-American Development Bank.
+I am an economist working at the Poverty and Equity Global Practice of the World Bank.
+In my current role, I work on fiscal incidence analysis and the implementation of a macro-micro modeling framework to analyze the distributional implications of climate change and related policies.
 You can download my CV [here](https://www.erciomunoz.org/files/Munoz_resume.pdf).